Research & Publications

 Published and forthcoming research from PERL

-The role of remote nature and forest therapy sessions in mental health and place-attachment among Latino/as
+NEW RESEARCH: The role of remote nature and forest therapy on Latinx mental health and place-attachment

 Nature-rich study spaces: The restoration and productivity potential among college students